aosabook/500lines/objmodel/chapter.md

 the class itself.
 To check whether a class is a superclass of another class, the chain of superclasses of that class is walked.
 If and only if the other class is found in that chain, it is a superclass.
-The chain of superclasses of a class with the class itself included is called the "method resolution order" of that class.
+The chain of superclasses of a class, including the class itself, is called the "method resolution order" of that class.
 It can easily be computed recursively: